 Founded in 1945 by Captain Oskar Wehr, the company is a well established globally operating ship manager run by the third family generation.
 Headquartered in Hamburg, OSKAR WEHR is a full-service provider for both bulk vessels and container vessels.
 While capabilities for both asset-classes exist, OSKAR WEHR’s management has decided to focus primarily on the dry bulk sector.

 The service range comprises of supervision of new buildings, full technical management services, procurement, crew management, operations and competitive chartering services.
 These services are being provided primarily for 3rd party vessels, but also for owned tonnage.
-The OSKAR WEHR managed fleet as per end of 2021 consists of 13 bulk carriers (four supramax bulkers and nine handysize bulkers).
+The OSKAR WEHR managed fleet consists of vessels in the supramax and hadysize segments.

 We combine more than 75 years of experience in our business with cutting-edge management methods and approaches to ensure high-performance to our customers.
 The aim of safe operations of our vessels together with the prevention of any damage to the environment is a key element in the care and diligence of OSKAR WEHR as a conscientious company.

-To enforce our principles we implemented an integrated management system following the provisions of the ISM code combined with the international standards for management systems in accordance to ISO 9001 and ISO 14001.
+To enforce our principles we implemented an integrated management system following the provisions of the ISM code combined with the international standards for management systems in accordance to ISO 9001.
 All company operations are subject to continuous improvement together with a systematically management control and supervision.

 The Asian-Pacific shipping markets have become increasingly important over the past years, especially in the dry bulk and container sector.
 Besides having the 2nd biggest port in the world (by container turnaround) and being a strategically important port for bunkering and supplies, all main charterers, miners and traders are represented in Singapore by now, which has helped turning Singapore into the maritime center of the world.